flying-tiger/aero_util/README.md

 ## Requirements

- * Python 3.4+
+ * Python 3.6+
  * Numpy  1.12+
  * XArray 0.9.6+
+ * Pint   0.7.0+

-Note: Older version of these libraries may work; the list above is simply the versions used for development.
+Note: Python 3.6 is a hard required, but older version of the library dependencies may work; the list above is simply the versions used for development.

 ## Package Contents